 Unless this has already been done, edit .htaccess file from the root directory of WordPress installation by adding the following code at the top (copy/pasting the code below will do the job):

-# GREMLIN (custom) CHANGES Options -Indexes # END OF GREMLIN (custom) CHANGES
+# GREMLIN (custom) CHANGES # preventing directory listing Options -Indexes # MIME sniffing protection Header set X-Content-Type-Options nosniff # XSS protection Header set X-XSS-Protection "1; mode=block" # END OF GREMLIN (custom) CHANGES

 Other security setups should have been done by the hosting provider.
 If they haven’t, there’s a list on Sucuri’s WordPress hardening page.